vilijur/vilijur/README.md

 if you wanna see that list of stuff, look [here](https://github.com/vilijur/poor-translation-projects).

-other then that, i'm kinda useless.. oh well, i'll do something eventually.
+other then that, i do research

+sometiems

+that's neat i guess